 Camp Ophelia, a four-day camp in June, is hosted for middle school girls.
 This day-camp provides invited girls with more opportunities to develop the skills and knowledge to resist relational aggression.

-Since 2005, we have served 927 girls in the Club Ophelia Program and provided opportunities for 235high school mentors.
+Since 2005, we have served over 1,450 girls in the Club Ophelia Program and provided opportunities for 392 high school mentors.
 Girls who have completed the program say they understand how to develop healthy relationships with other girls and get along better with other girls because of Club Ophelia.

 It’s difficult to focus on studies if you’re encountering relational aggression in some form.
 And once a student starts to lose that connection to school, she becomes more likely to develop problems as an adolescent.

 “I’ve learned just being who you are is good enough and I’ll tell my friends that this is the best program ever.” —Club Ophelia participant

 “This is the best program out there for girls!
 There is no doubt in my mind that Club Ophelia has provided my daughter with the right tools to understand the world around her better and an opportunity to interact with her peers in a positive, safe setting.”—Patricia Clemens, parentFunding Opportunities